nextcloud/documentation/admin_manual/configuration/user_auth_ftp_smb_imap.rst

       ),
   ),

-Currently the “External user support” (user_external) app provides the following user backends:
+Currently the “External user support” (user_external) app, which you need to enable first (See :doc:`../installation/apps_management_installation`) provides the following user backends:

 IMAP
 ----